Official Site Links

 In 2009, the Steelers' offense became the first in team history to have a 4,000-yard passer, two 1,000-yard receivers and a 1,000-yard rusher in the same season.
 That team also broke franchise records for passing first downs (210) and passes completed (351).

 Arians has spent 20 years as an NFL assistant coach with five different teams (Indianapolis: 2012; 1998-2000, Pittsburgh: 2004-11, Cleveland: 2001-03, New Orleans: 1996, and Kansas City: 1989-92).
 During his first stint in Indianapolis (1998-2000), Arians served as the Colts' quarterbacks coach and tutored Peyton Manning.
 In 2000, Manning totaled 4,413 passing yards and 33 touchdowns to break his own single-season franchise record.

 Arians began his coaching career in 1975 at his alma mater, Virginia Tech, before moving on to coach at Mississippi State (1978-80), Alabama (1981-82;1997), and Mississippi State (1993-95).
 He also served as the head coach at Temple for six seasons (1983-88).
 A native of Paterson, N.J., Arians played quarterback collegiately at Virginia Tech and was voted the team's MVP as a senior in 1974.

-Arizona Cardinals wide receiver Larry Fitzgerald takes in a short pass from quarterback Carson Palmer and breaks off a 43-yard reception.
+Arizona Cardinals running back Stepfan Taylor catches a 2-yard pass from quarterback Carson Palmer and scores a touchdown.